-FICO - The First Step to Home Ownership
+FICO - The First Step to Home Buying

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 600.
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
-Some of the factors in calculating your FICO score are:
+A low score is a low score and that often means you can't get credit.
+Some of the factors in deciding your FICO score include:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

-Lenders want to ensure that allowing you a loan is a safe move.
+Lenders want to make sure that allowing you a loan is a safe move.
 Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over time could be more than double the amount of someone with a better credit score.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of an individual having a stronger FICO score.

-Improving your FICO is the best way to ease into purchasing a home.
-Call us at (919) 924-4991 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into purchasing a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are methods to raise your score.
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+How do you get a better score?
+Building your FICO score takes time.
+It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Pay on time.
+- Keep up with payments.
 How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

 - Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have all of your debt transferred to a single card.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have all of your debt taking up the balance one card.

-- Apply for service station cards or retail credit.
-For those who have no credit or below average credit, store credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
-You should always beware of holding a large balance for more than a couple of billing cycles because these types of cards more than likely have a higher interest rate.
+- Department store cards and gas cards.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You must always beware of carrying a large balance for too long because these types of cards normally have a surprising interest rate.

-Knowing the ways you can improve your FICO score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of RE/MAX Performance, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the ways you can build up your FICO score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of RE/MAX Performance, the loan process can be a stress-free experience so you, too, can achieve home ownership.